 Sorry, you must log in to save an item.

 Do you have oily skin?
 If your answer is yes, then you know that putting together a skin care routine tailored to your skin type is key for keeping your complexion looking gorgeous.
 Of course, caring for oily skin is easier said than done.
 That’s because it can be a challenge to determine how to keep grease at bay, and whether or not your skin needs moisturizer.
 But thankfully, it isn’t a lost cause.
-To help keep your oily skin looking as beautiful as can be, follow our skin care rules for oily skin below along with our best skin care products for oily skin.
+To help keep your oily skin looking beautiful and shine-free, follow our 13 skin care rules for oily skin below along with our best skin care products for oily skin.

 You know how you wash your hands before eating dinner?
 Well, you should do the same before touching your skin.
 Whether you’re about to work your way through your skin care routine or touch up your makeup in the afternoon, you should really do so with clean hands.
 That way you can help avoid transferring any dirt, debris, or oils that might be sitting on your hands onto your face.
 (Here’s Your Guide to Hygienic Beauty for more tips to soothe your inner-germaphobe.)

 Exfoliation can be beneficial to all skin types, even oily skin.
 Dead skin cells can build up on the surface of your skin, causing your complexion to look dull.
-So, add an exfoliating scrub to your skin care line up to help slough away the buildup from skin’s surface.
+So, add an exfoliating face scrub to your skin care routine to help slough away the buildup from skin’s surface.
 As far as how often you should exfoliate, it depends—some people can handle daily exfoliation, while others may only be able to do so once or twice a week.
 Pay attention to how your skin responds to determine what works best for you.
 The L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub removes dirt, oil, and impurities, while polishing away dull skin.
 With continued use over time, skin feels baby-soft and pores look tighter and less visible.

 Like moisturizing, sun protection should be top of mind in your skin care routine, regardless of your skin type.
 So, if you have oily skin, it’s time to start making smart sun protection choices.
 For starters, apply a broad-spectrum sunscreen with an SPF of 15 or higher daily before heading outside—and toss the bottle in your tote so that you can reapply at least every two hours, or immediately after swimming or sweating.
 Look for an oil-free sunscreen if you have oily skin.
 But wearing broad-spectrum sunscreen isn’t the only sun protection measure you should take.
 According to the Food and Drug Administration, in addition to being a diligent sunscreen user, you should also limit your amount of time in the sun (especially during peak hours from 10 a.m. to 2 p.m.), seek shade whenever possible, and cover up exposed areas in long sleeves, pants, UV-blocking sunglasses, and a broad-brimmed hat.

 There are certain skin care rules all skin types should follow, but sometimes it’s easy to let some of them fall to the wayside.
 Another rule you may be overlooking if you have oily skin?
 That would be washing your makeup brushes, blenders, and skin care tools regularly.
 Cleaning them may seem like a hassle, but it’s a good idea to do so.
 Oils, dirt, and makeup can build up on your brushes and tools, and you can transfer these impurities to your skin.
 The good news is, cleansing items doesn’t have to be difficult.
-(Read our guide to cleaning makeup brushes and blenders to find out exactly how to do it.)
+(Read our guide, How to Clean Your Makeup Blenders and Brushes, to find out exactly how to do it.)

 We’re forever grateful for quick fixes that can help reduce the appearance of excess oiliness.
 If your skin starts to look super-shiny in the middle of the day, reach for blotting sheets.
 These thin papers can help absorb excess oils, diminishing the look of shiny skin.
 Keep a pack of blotting papers in your purse so that you can use them to touch up on the go.

 Anyone who has dealt with having an oily complexion likely has experienced midday makeup melt.
 To help keep your makeup from slipping and sliding all over your skin, use a primer before moving on to the rest of your makeup application.
 Primer can help create a smooth canvas to work on, as well as help keep your makeup in place.
-The L’Oréal Paris Studio Secrets™ Professional Magic Perfecting Base helps smooth lines, hide pores, and banish imperfections.
-The silky, lightweight formula glides onto skin and has a matte finish.
-After finishing your skin care routine, apply the primer dot by dot and blend in a gentle circular motion over your whole face or to targeted areas, such as under your eyes to smooth over fine lines, your nose and cheeks to minimize the appearance of pores and blemishes, or your T-zone for a matte result.
-You can wear it alone for a flawless matte finish (perfect for those busy days when you don’t have time to apply a full face) or under your foundation for smoother, more even application and wear.
+The L’Oréal Paris Infallible Pro-Matte Lock Makeup Primer is perfect for oily skin types, since it has a matte finish.
+After finishing your skin care routine, apply the primer dot by dot and blend in a gentle circular motion over your whole face.
+You can wear it alone for a flawless matte finish (perfect for those busy days when you don’t have time to apply a full face) or under your foundation for easier application and better wear.

 Choosing cosmetics that are oil-free can help prevent your skin from looking overly greasy.
 For foundation, try the L’Oréal Paris Infallible Pro-Matte Foundation, which is oil-free and has a demi-matte finish.
 Apply it with the L’Oréal Paris Paris Infallible Blend Artist Foundation Blender for a seamless-looking finish.

 You’re now a pro at taking care of your oily skin.
-For more product recommendations for oily skin, here are the best mattifying products from L’Oréal Paris.
+For more product recommendations for oily skin, read up on the 6 Beauty Products That Can Help Mattify Oily Skin.